catalinpit/OSS-Contribution/README.md

 1. `git add README.md` (it represents the file where you made the change)

-2. `git commit -m "Added my name and twitter handle"` (this represent the message that explains what you did)
+2. `git commit -m "Added my name and twitter handle"` (this represents the message that explains what you did)

 3. `git push origin <your-branch-name>` (push your changes to Github)

 # STEP 5 - OPEN A PULL REQUEST (PR) 🔍

-The purpose of a pull request is to show to other developers the changes you did.
+The purpose of a pull request is to show other developers the changes you did.

 Also, they review your code to make sure your code is optimal.

-1. Once you pushed your changes to Github, go to the repo and click on `Compare & pull request`.
+1. Once you push your changes to Github, go to the repo and click on `Compare & pull request`.

 ![open-pr](https://i.imgur.com/PsG0WtD.png)